Massage Therapy

 In this course, students explore the anatomy and physiology of the nervous system and associated conditions.
 Prerequisite: MAST 2007

-MAST2008 Treatment Planning for Orthopedic Conditions
+MAST2008 Treatment Planning for Inflammatory & Musculoskeletal Conditions

-MAST2009 Treatment of Orthopedic Conditions
+MAST2009 Treatment of Inflammatory & Musculoskeletal Conditions

 WKPL2079 Work Integrated Learning 2